ethnt/reporter-ruby-old/README.md

 # Reporter

 This is a RubyGem for reading and modifying [Reporter](http://www.reporter-app.com/) reports and snapshots.
+Based on the [description of Reporter's export data](https://gist.github.com/dbreunig/9315705).

 ## Installation